jiajoo-alt/Hackathon_2/README.md

       - **New Game**<br>
         Start a new game.
 Player can start a fresh game, beginning from the first level and progressing through the game's challenges and levels.
       - **Continue**<br>
         Save progress and resume the game from where you left off.
+The game will read the txt file that saved palyer status in order to let the player resume the game that the player left off last time.
       - **Exit**<br>
-        Exit the game.<br>
+        Exit the game.
+Close the entire gameplay.<br>
    **After enter the game**<br>
       - **Restart Game**<br>
         Restart the game from the beginning which is Level 1.<br>